Revenue Tax Audits

 While many individuals receive a clean sheet from the Revenue following an audit, most people end up owing some additional tax together with interest and penalties thereon.
 Even innocent errors can give rise to additional tax liabilities upon which interest and penalties can arise.

 Under self assessment we all have to manage our own tax affairs.
 For many small businesses this can involve very substantial amounts on money in the form of VAT and PAYE/PRSI deductions for employees.
 Even small errors in the operation of the VAT and PAYE/PRSI rules can give rise to substantial tax liabilities being owed.
+You are given the opportunity to make a voluntary disclosure if you receive notification that you have been selected for a Revenue audit.

 What to do if you are notified of a Revenue Audit